Welcome to the Hey Mami podcast!

 006: Nutrition For Fertility And Preconception w/ Stephanie Rome, RD TRANSCRIPT

-Dr. Maren: Welcome back to the Healthy and Happy Mami Podcast.
+Dr. Maren: Welcome back to the Hey Mami Podcast.
 In today’s episode, we’re talking all things nutrition for fertility and preconception health.
 Our guest today is Stephanie Rome.
 Stephanie is a certified holistic nutritionist and the owner of Keenist, a nutrition counseling practice she founded in 2014.
 She specializes in women’s health, specifically resolving hormonal imbalances, managing hormonal conditions, optimizing fertility and supporting preconception, pregnancy and postpartum health.
 She’s specifically known for supporting women with transitioning gracefully off of hormonal birth control, managing PCOS, regulating menstrual cycles and helping women conceive healthy babies.
 She has a Bachelor’s degree in Psychology from the University of Virginia and has an MS in Clinical Nutrition from Maryland University Integrative Health.
 She is also a certified holistic health coach, Ayurvedic lifestyle counselor, natural foods chef and yoga instructor.
 And she’s also a friend locally here in Denver.
 So I’m so excited to have her.
 Thanks, Stephanie, for being here.

 Stephanie: Thank you guys so much for having me.

 Dr. Maren: So, we want to just start out and get to know you a little bit better.
 Tell us why it is that you do what you do.